Prag8855/aab/content/guides/making-friends.md

 If you are a student, go to orientation week, and join your school's Erasmus community.
 They organise many activities for international students.

-There are Facebook groups and organisations for every nationality in Berlin.
+There are groups and organisations for every nationality in Berlin.
 Here are a few:

 - [Americans in Berlin](https://www.facebook.com/groups/35803918997/)
 - [Brazilians in Berlin](https://www.facebook.com/groups/brasileiros.brasileiras.berlim/)